ironfox-oss/IronFox/docs/FAQ.md

 **At the cost of privacy**, you can change this by navigating to `Settings` -> `IronFox` -> `IronFox settings` -> `Privacy`, and selecting `Request English versions of webpages`.

+## How can I allow websites to use WebGL?

+By default, IronFox disables WebGL for websites, due to privacy and security concerns.

+**At the cost of privacy and security**, you can re-enable WebGL on a per-site basis by setting the value of `privacy.fingerprintingProtection.granularOverrides` at [`about:config`](about:config) to `[{"firstPartyDomain":"example.com","overrides":"-DisableWebGL"}]`, replacing `example.com` with the base domain of the website you'd like to enable WebGL for.

+If desired, **at the cost of privacy and security**, you can re-enable WebGL for *all* websites with the `Disable WebGL` toggle, located under `Settings` -> `IronFox` -> `IronFox settings` -> `Privacy and security`.

+Note that when WebGL is disabled, by default, we re-enable it for [certain websites](https://gitlab.com/ironfox-oss/IronFox/-/blob/dev/patches/gecko-overlay/mobile/android/branding/ironfox/dumps/ironfox-fingerprinting-protection-overrides-unbreak-webgl.json) to avoid breakage and unwanted/unexpected behavior.
+If desired, you can disable our default overrides with the `Enable WebGL overrides from IronFox` toggle, located under `Settings` -> `IronFox` -> `IronFox settings` -> `Privacy and security`.

+**Please [file an issue](https://gitlab.com/ironfox-oss/IronFox/-/issues) when you encounter breakage related to this, so that we can track/document the issue, and potentially add the site to [our list](https://gitlab.com/ironfox-oss/IronFox/-/blob/dev/patches/gecko-overlay/mobile/android/branding/ironfox/dumps/ironfox-fingerprinting-protection-overrides-unbreak-webgl.json) of default overrides**.

+## If timezone spoofing is enabled, how can I allow certain websites to access my real timezone?

+To protect against fingerprinting, IronFox offers a setting to spoof the system's timezone to `UTC-0`, located at `Settings` -> `IronFox` -> `IronFox settings` -> `Privacy` -> `Spoof timezone to UTC-0`.

+**At the cost of privacy**, when timezone spoofing is enabled, you can disable it on a per-site basis by setting the value of `privacy.fingerprintingProtection.granularOverrides` at [`about:config`](about:config) to `[{"firstPartyDomain":"example.com","overrides":"-JSDateTimeUTC"}]`, replacing `example.com` with the base domain of the website you'd like to disable timezone spoofing for.

+Note that when timezone spoofing is enabled, by default, we re-enable it for [certain websites](https://gitlab.com/ironfox-oss/IronFox/-/blob/dev/patches/gecko-overlay/mobile/android/branding/ironfox/dumps/ironfox-fingerprinting-protection-overrides-unbreak-timezone.json) to avoid breakage and unwanted/unexpected behavior.
+If desired, you can disable our default overrides with the `Enable timezone spoofing overrides from IronFox` toggle, located under `Settings` -> `IronFox` -> `IronFox settings` -> `Privacy`.

+**Please [file an issue](https://codeberg.org/celenity/Phoenix/issues/new?template=.github%2fISSUE_TEMPLATE%2fweb-compat.yml) when you encounter breakage related to this, so that we can track/document the issue, and potentially add the site to [our list](https://gitlab.com/ironfox-oss/IronFox/-/blob/dev/patches/gecko-overlay/mobile/android/branding/ironfox/dumps/ironfox-fingerprinting-protection-overrides-unbreak-timezone.json) of default overrides**.

 ## Why do some fonts display incorrectly?

 By default, to protect against fingerprinting, IronFox restricts the visibility of fonts exposed to websites.
 Unfortunately, this is known to [cause issues with displaying certain text in Korean](https://gitlab.com/ironfox-oss/IronFox/-/issues/31).

-**At the cost of privacy**, if you encounter this issue, you can disable this protection globally by setting the value of `privacy.fingerprintingProtection.overrides` in your [`about:config`](about:config) to `-FontVisibilityBaseSystem`.
-You can also disable this protection on a per-site basis by setting the value of `privacy.fingerprintingProtection.granularOverrides` in your [`about:config`](about:config) to `[{"firstPartyDomain":"example.com","overrides":"-FontVisibilityBaseSystem"}]`, replacing `example.com` with the base domain of the website you'd like to disable this protection for.
+**At the cost of privacy**, if you encounter this issue, you can disable this protection globally by setting the value of `privacy.fingerprintingProtection.overrides` at [`about:config`](about:config) to `-FontVisibilityBaseSystem`.
+You can also disable this protection on a per-site basis by setting the value of `privacy.fingerprintingProtection.granularOverrides` at [`about:config`](about:config) to `[{"firstPartyDomain":"example.com","overrides":"-FontVisibilityBaseSystem"}]`, replacing `example.com` with the base domain of the website you'd like to disable this protection for.

 ## Why can't I see emojis?

 By default, to protect against fingerprinting, IronFox restricts the visibility of fonts exposed to websites.
 Unfortunately, this is known to break the display of emojis *(See [a testing page here](https://tmh.conlang.org/emoji-language/all-emoji.html))* for users on **Android 10** or lower.

-If you encounter this issue, please upgrade to a newer version of Android as soon as possible ;)... but, for a work-around, **at the cost of privacy**, you can disable this protection globally by setting the value of `privacy.fingerprintingProtection.overrides` in your [`about:config`](about:config) to `-FontVisibilityBaseSystem,-FontVisibilityLangPack`.
-You can also disable this protection on a per-site basis by setting the value of `privacy.fingerprintingProtection.granularOverrides` in your [`about:config`](about:config) to `[{"firstPartyDomain":"example.com","overrides":"-FontVisibilityBaseSystem,-FontVisibilityLangPack"}]`, replacing `example.com` with the base domain of the website you'd like to disable this protection for.
+If you encounter this issue, please upgrade to a newer version of Android as soon as possible ;)... but, for a work-around, **at the cost of privacy**, you can disable this protection globally by setting the value of `privacy.fingerprintingProtection.overrides` at [`about:config`](about:config) to `-FontVisibilityBaseSystem,-FontVisibilityLangPack`.
+You can also disable this protection on a per-site basis by setting the value of `privacy.fingerprintingProtection.granularOverrides` at [`about:config`](about:config) to `[{"firstPartyDomain":"example.com","overrides":"-FontVisibilityBaseSystem,-FontVisibilityLangPack"}]`, replacing `example.com` with the base domain of the website you'd like to disable this protection for.

 ## Why doesn't this website work?

 For background, IronFox uses configs from **[Phoenix](https://phoenix.celenity.dev)** to harden and configure Gecko's preferences and underlying behavior.
 While it is both the goal of IronFox *and* Phoenix to provide users with a balance between strong privacy and security, while also preventing breakage where possible and preserving compatibility with websites, you may occasionally encounter issues.

 As these issues generally stem from Gecko, **unless you're confident that the issue is caused by a IronFox-specific change**, please report the issue on [Phoenix's issue tracker](https://codeberg.org/celenity/Phoenix/issues/new?template=.github%2fISSUE_TEMPLATE%2fweb-compat.yml).
+A notable exception to this is issues caused by **WebGL** being disabled; these *are* caused by IronFox-specific changes, so should be reported with the IronFox issue tracker.

 **If you're confident that the change is IronFox-specific**, please report the issue on [our issue tracker](https://gitlab.com/ironfox-oss/IronFox/-/issues) instead.